Henry Davis (baseball): Professional career

 The Pittsburgh Pirates selected Davis with the first overall selection of the 2021 Major League Baseball draft.
 On July 18, 2021, Davis signed with Pittsburgh for a $6.5 million signing bonus.
 Davis made his professional debut with the Rookie-level Florida Complex League Pirates on August 3, homering in his third at-bat of the game.
 After two games, he was promoted to the Greensboro Grasshoppers of the High-A East.
-After six games with Greensboro, he was placed on the injured list with an oblique injury, and missed the remainder of the season.
-Over eight games for the 2021 season, Davis batted .308 with three home runs and seven RBIs.
+After six games with Greensboro, he was placed on the injured list with an oblique injury and missed the remainder of the season.
+Over eight games for the 2021 season, Davis batted .308 in 26 at-bats with three home runs and seven RBIs, while playing catcher.

 Davis returned to Greensboro to open the 2022 season.
-After batting .341 with five home runs and 22 RBI over 22 games with Greensboro, he was promoted to the Altoona Curve of the Double-A Eastern League in early May.
+After batting .342/.450/.585 with five home runs and 22 RBI over 22 games with Greensboro, he was promoted to the Altoona Curve of the Double-A Eastern League in early May.
 After two games with the Curve, he was placed on the injured list with a wrist injury.
 He returned to play in mid-June.
 He was selected to represent the Pirates alongside Mike Burrows at the 2022 All-Star Futures Game.
 In early July, he was placed back on the injured list with an injury to the same wrist.
-Over 59 games for the season, Davis batted .264 with ten home runs and 42 RBI.
-He was selected to play in the Arizona Fall League for the Surprise Saguaros after the season.
+Over 59 games for the season, Davis batted .264/.380/.472 with ten home runs and 42 RBI, almost exclusively playing catcher.
+He was selected to play in the Arizona Fall League for the Surprise Saguaros after the season, and in 50 at bats hit .260/.435/.440.